 The above charts reflect information for our nominees and continuing directors.
 Annually, we ask each of our nominees and continuing directors to self-identify based on both their skills and experience and a range of diversity characteristics, including gender, race, ethnicity, sexual orientation, and disability.
 In response, three of our nominees and continuing directors self-identified as female and two self-identified as Asian or South Asian, one of whom self-identified as an Indian American from Malaysia.
 Each of the nominees has consented to serve if elected.
-However, if any of the persons nominated by the Board of Directors fails to stand for election, or declines to accept election, or is otherwise unavailable for election prior to our Annual Meeting, proxies solicited by our Board of Directors will be voted by the proxy holders for the election of any other person or persons as the Board of Directors may recommend, or our Board of Directors, at its option, may reduce the number of directors that constitute the entire Board of Directors.
+However, if any of the persons nominated by the Board of Directors fails to stand for election, or declines to accept election, or is otherwise unavailable for election prior to our Annual Meeting, proxies solicited by our Board of Directors, at its option, may reduce the number of directors that constitute the entire Board of Directors.